 - Host a luncheon on the day of the launch and ask your senior leadership to publicly thank content contributors and project team members.

-- Post an announcement about your new site to EDUniverse and submit your site to the eduStyle gallery.
+- Submit your site to the eduStyle gallery.

 - Identify someone to respond to email messages filled with kudos, comments and questions.